 Our Senior Vice President of Worldwide Sales, Ron Miiller, is eligible for non-equity incentive plan compensation with a target bonus potential equal to approximately 100% of his \$371,000 ending base salary for fiscal 2017.
 His fiscal 2017 non-equity incentive plan compensation is based on quarterly attainment related to worldwide commissionable software revenue; worldwide maintenance support revenue; worldwide professional services revenue and annual attainment related to worldwide non-GAAP income from operations (EBIT).
 Commissionable software revenue generally consists of the dollar amount of software orders executed during the fiscal period for which software revenue has been recognized or will be recognized generally in the one to two subsequent fiscal quarters.
-We believe compensation whose compensation is directly influenced by our field sales employees' efforts.
+We believe compensating Mr. Miiller based on commissionable software revenue aligns his compensation with the employees within the field organization whose compensation is directly influenced by our field sales employees' efforts.
 The total combined amounts for worldwide maintenance support revenue and worldwide professional services revenue are reported in the services revenue line item contained in our consolidated statement of operations.

 Mr. Miiller's non-equity incentive plan is most heavily weighted toward worldwide commissionable software revenue because he is primarily responsible for growing our worldwide software revenue.
 As a result, Mr. Miiller's fiscal 2017 non-equity incentive plan was weighted 65% to worldwide commissionable software revenue; 15% to non-GAAP income from operations (EBIT); 10% to worldwide maintenance revenue; and 10% to worldwide professional services revenue.
-Mr. Miiller's quarterly target payout for commissionable software revenue, maintenance support revenue and professional services revenue totals \$78,000 per quarter (or \$310,675 for the entire annual period) and his annual target pay-out for non-GAAP income from operations (EBIT) totals \$55,000 for the entire fiscal year period.
+Mr. Miiller's quarterly target pay-out for commissionable software revenue, maintenance support revenue and professional services revenue totals \$78,000 per quarter (or \$310,675 for the entire annual period) and his annual target pay-out for non-GAAP income from operations (EBIT) totals \$55,000 for the entire fiscal year period.